danielritchie/docker-proxy-relay/README.md

 danielritchie/docker-proxy-relay
 ==================
 A docker container to act as a transparent relay for forwarding traffic to an HTTP proxy (probably because you are behind a corporate proxy at work).

-Will redirect all docker containers outgoing traffic on port 80 to the _docker-proxy-relay_ container, as well as act as a transparent relay for external/remote traffic.
-Configured for two primary use cases:
+#####Configured for two primary use cases:

 1. **Formatting variables for http_proxy can be challenging with special characters in the proxy information**
-  * Docker container with cntlm and redsocks can be setup to provide unauthenticated access via Docker's host IP and port (configurable)
+  * This container provides unauthenticated access via Docker's host IP and a configurable port
 2. **Dockerfiles are not portable when proxy information needs to change depending upon location**
-  * iptable rule to redirect everything incoming from network interface _docker0_ to the _docker-proxy-relay container_ so that all containers running on this host will by default use this container's proxy
+  * iptable rule will redirect everything incoming from network interface _docker0_ (outgoing traffic on port 80) to the _docker-proxy-relay container_ so that all containers running on this host will by default use this container's proxy

 It uses [redsocks](https://github.com/darkk/redsocks) to forward requests to a proxy.
 NOTE: [go-any-proxy](https://github.com/ryanchapman/go-any-proxy) may be an alternative.